A CAREER AS A FIREFIGHTER/EMERGENCY MEDICAL TECHNICIAN

 If you want to become a firefighter, it is important to understand what a career in public safety is all about.
-A career with the Department of Fire & Rescue promises a lifetime full of honor, pride and a sense of family.
-You must be highly dedicated to making a difference in people’s lives.
-You will be community heroes, and you will need to earn that respect.
+This is usually a lifelong job that gives honor, pride and sense of family.
+It requires a high level of dedication to make a difference in peoples' lives.

-- When employed, you will need to prepare for a 25-week recruit school to be trained in both fire suppression and emergency medical services.
-This requires intensive study and practical exercises, rigorous physical training and again, a real desire to succeed.
+When first employed, the recruit will need to prepare for a 26 week recruit school focused on providing training in both fire suppression and emergency medical services.
+This training requires intensive study and practical exercises, rigorous physical training and a real desire to be successful.

-- Continuous learning, practical exercises and on-the-job training
+- Continuous learning through practical exercises and on-the-job training

-- Community, adult and child fire prevention activities and presentations
+- Public education through community adult and child fire prevention activities and presentations